 SFL plays our role in supporting the Sustainable Development Goal ("SDG") of Decent Work and Economic Growth by providing financing and other financial services to SMEs, local companies and individuals.
-In 2020, we have grown our lending business by S\$102 million (13.7%) in our continuing support for the local economy.
+In 2021, we have grown our lending business by S\$57 million (6.7%) in our continuing support for the local economy.

 We indirectly drive and contribute to the local economy and labour force by providing employment opportunities as well as sourcing from local suppliers.
-The following depicts SFL's supply chain expenditure from 2017 to 2020.
+The following depicts SFL's supply chain expenditure from 2017 to 2021.

-Table 1a.
-Supply chain expenditure, percentage of localvendors and percentage of local spending
+Table 1.
+Supply chain expenditure, percentage of local vendors and percentage of local spending

 Total Supply Chain Spending (SGD) Percentage of Local Vendors (%) Percentage of Local Spending (%)

 2017 \$4.3m 99% 97%

 2018 \$4.8m 99% 97%

 2019 \$4.8m 99% 98%

 2020 \$4.4m 99% 98%

+2021 \$4.9m 99% 98%

 This year, we have maintained our percentage of local spending to 98%, thereby continuing our goal of providing support for the local economy by sourcing from local suppliers.
+Going forward, SFL aims to continue to enhance our positive influences on the local economy by growing our lending business and sourcing from local suppliers.